BrandonS8/project-2/planning/readme.md

 ## MVP

-* see a list of houses on the home page
+* see a list of towns on the home page
+* see a list of houses
 * create a new house

 ## Bronze